facebook/relay/docs/Guides-BabelPlugin.md

 ## Additional Options

-By default, `babel-relay-plugin` catches GraphQL validation errors and logs them without exiting.
+By default, `babel-plugin-relay` catches GraphQL validation errors and logs them without exiting.
 The compiled code will also throw the same errors at runtime, making it obvious that something went wrong whether you're looking at your terminal or browser console.

 When compiling code for production deployment, the plugin can be configured to immediately throw upon encountering a validation problem: